bonitasoft/bonita-doc/md/rest-api-extensions.md

 First step is to configure security mapping for your extension in Studio embedded test environment:

 1. In the **Development** menu, choose **REST API Extension** then **Edit permissions mapping**.
-2. Append this line at the end of the file:
+1. Append this line at the end of the file:
 `profile|User=[read_user_information]` This means that anyone logged in with the user profile is granted this permission.
-3. Save and close the file.
+1. Save and close the file.

 Now you can actually build and deploy the extension:

 1. In the **Development** menu, choose **REST API Extension** \> **Deploy...**
-2. Select the userInformationRestAPIExension REST API extension.
+1. Select the userInformationRestAPIExension REST API extension.
-3. Click on Deploy button.
+1. Click on **Deploy** button.
-4. In the coolbar, click the Portal icon.
+1. In the coolbar, click the **Portal** icon.
 This opens the Bonita BPM Portal in your browser.
-5. In the Portal, change to the **Administrator** profile.
+1. In the Portal, change to the **Administrator** profile.
-6. Go to the **Resources** tab, and check that the User information REST API extension is in the list of REST API extension resources.
+1. Go to the **Resources** tab, and check that the User information REST API extension is in the list of REST API extension resources.

 Now you finally test your REST API extension:

 1. Open a new tab in the web browser
-2. Enter the following URL: `http://localhost:8080/bonita/API/extension/userInformation?p=0&c=10`.
+1. Enter the following URL: `http://localhost:8080/bonita/API/extension/userInformation?p=0&c=10`.
-3. The JSON response body should be displayed.
+1. The JSON response body should be displayed.

-The LDAP REST API extension can be used in forms and pages in the **UI Designer** using an `External API` variable.
+The REST API extension can be used in forms and pages in the **UI Designer** using an `External API` variable.

+## Example ready to use

+You can download the [REST API extension described in the tutorial above](https://github.com/Bonitasoft-Community/rest-api-user-information) or check [data source REST API extension](http://community.bonitasoft.com/project/data-source-rest-api-extension) as a reference.